 With prompt treatment, even people with severe meningitis can have good recovery.

 Common bacteria or viruses that can cause meningitis can spread through coughing, sneezing, kissing, or sharing eating utensils, a toothbrush or a cigarette.

 These steps can help prevent meningitis:

 - Wash your hands.
-Careful hand-washing helps prevent germs.
+Careful hand-washing helps prevent the spread of germs.
 Teach children to wash their hands often, especially before eating and after using the toilet, spending time in a crowded public place or petting animals.
-Show them how to vigorously and thoroughly wash and rinse their hands.
+Show them how to thoroughly wash and rinse their hands.

 - Practice good hygiene.
 Don't share drinks, foods, straws, eating utensils, lip balms or toothbrushes with anyone else.
 Teach children and teens to avoid sharing these items too.